delivered back to the organization

 UK government department removes ‘mundane tasks’ from its employees while improving service levels for customers through RPA.

 When you discuss robotic automation and people immediately talk about Skynet and Cyborgs, you know that there’s likely to be resistance to RPA within your organization.
 That’s the situation that Lorna Jordan, Senior Product Manager at HM Land Registry, found herself in during the first RPA workshop she held with case workers in November 2018.
-Everything changed when the staff began to realize that RPA wouldn’t take their jobs, just the tasks they dislike.
+Everything changed when the staff began to realize that RPA wouldn’t take their jobs, just the tasks they disliked.

 Lorna explains: “The focus of our service improvement work is to bring benefits and efficiencies to case workers.
 They work very hard but a good deal of the things they do are repetitive or just very administrative.
 As soon as people understood that it was those simple—and perhaps mundane—tasks that RPA performed, the room went very quickly from negative to positive.
 We were suddenly flooded with suggestions of what we should automate.”

 Case workers are the foundation of operations at HM Land Registry.
 A case worker is responsible for dealing with the public, processing the registration application and updating the registry of properties.

-“Bringing RPA into HM Land Registry was driven at a senior management level.
-Once we’d explained the benefits to our staff, they could see the potential of the technology, so it was straightforward to move to identifying a suitable process and beginning development work.”
+Bringing RPA into HM Land Registry was driven at a senior management level.
+Once we’d explained the benefits to our staff, they could see the potential of the technology, so it was straightforward to move to identifying a suitable process and beginning development work.

 The initial process the organization automated was the processing of reminder letters.
 When an application is received, it’s checked for completeness.
-If there is missing information or incorrect details, it’s returned to the lawyer or conveyancer who is asked to amend and resubmit the application.
+If there is missing information or incorrect details, it’s returned to the lawyer or conveyancer who's asked to amend and resubmit the application.
 They have four weeks to complete this task or the application is cancelled.

 The results have been impressive.
 Lorna comments: “This was a simple, stable process but it took up good deal of the case worker’s time.
 By automating the initial reminder letter we were able to save the equivalent of 180 hours a week for the business, freeing up staff to concentrate on more complex work.
 HM Land Registry is great for having many similar types of processes, so we were able to identify another reminder-based process and adapt the first automation quickly to meet its needs.
 So, in total we saved almost 290 hours.”

 When the first process was rolled out across the organization in March and April of 2019, it quickly became clear to staff how they stood to benefit from the technology.
 It brought buy-in from case workers and a steady stream of suggestions with which to create an RPA backlog.
-More importantly, case workers gained a sense of ownership over the automation.
+More importantly, case workers gained a sense of ownership over automation.

-“We were very happy to see how much buy-in we were getting.
+We were very happy to see how much buy-in we were getting.
 It seemed everyone loved Reggie and, on the rare occasion there was an issue, we’d get a call from someone saying ‘how’s Reggie doing today?’ or ‘is there something wrong with Reggie?’.
-It demonstrated to us that RPA had been more than accepted within the organization, it had been embraced.”
+It demonstrated to us that RPA had been more than accepted within the organization, it had been embraced.